dora-metrics/pelorus/labs/consultant/03-Exporters.md

         source_ref: master
         source_url: https://github.com/redhat-cop/pelorus.git

-We get the information we need about deploy time from Openshift, so this exporter works out of the box!
+We get the information we need about deploy time from OpenShift, so this exporter works out-of-the-box!

+## Step 3:

-## Commit Time Exporter
+### Commit Time Exporter

 This exporter relies on information from Git, and so we have to configure our credentials before we can deploy it.